FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 In the Lisp community, where the idea of linked list gained momentum, links have two parts, the `car` field contains the datum and the `cdr` field contains the address of the next link.
-In order to facilitate creating a connection of two links, listing @rpn defines the `a >> b` template, that assigns the `a` value to the `car` field, and the `b` address to the `cdr` field.
+In order to facilitate the creation of a sequence of links, listing @rpn defines the `a >> b` template, which assigns the `a` value to the `car` field, and the `b` address to the `cdr` field.